 The earliest tested carrier of the defect was US-bred Rito 9J9 OF B156 7T26.
 If that bull appears in the pedigree of any of your animals, and the descent from him to your animal is not broken by a tested Arthrogryposis Multiplex Free (AMF) animal, your animal is a potential carrier of the defect.

-The NZ Angus Association eventually provided information on its website about AM and its response to the defect.
+The NZ Angus Association eventually provided, and then removed, information on its website about AM and its response to the defect.

 Most potential NZ Angus carriers are now tested and their test results are available on the NZ Angus database.
 Registered breeders continued for some time offering tested carrier bulls for sale, without drawing buyers' notice to that fact in their catalogues.
 Buyer, beware!